Learning to Localize Reference Trajectories in Image-Space for Visual Navigation: Introduction

 To this end, we present \methodname{}, a model for visual navigation that given a reference trajectory (sequence of RGB images) predicts the following representation: 1) the image-space coordinates of where each trajectory pose would appear in the robot's current view, 2) whether these poses are visible, and 3) a normalized distance to each visible pose, see Fig.~\ref{fig:figure1}.
 This overcomes the aforementioned challenges: First, our model predictions can be easily paired with downstream controllers or planners for diverse robot embodiments, without further training.
 Second, because our model learns to localize trajectory poses rather than imitate actions, we can construct training pairs by sampling reference and query images from different trajectories.
 As a result, we can explicitly train on data from mismatched cameras, varied mounting heights, and off-trajectory viewpoints, enabling robustness to such variations.
 Finally, processing the full trajectory sequence rather than selecting a single subgoal image overcomes the sensitivity of accurate subgoal selection in existing works, leading to substantial performance gains in navigation success rate across all evaluations.

 In addition, our model enables new capabilities, most notably backward traversal, where related approaches largely fail while our method maintains robust performance.
-This enables, for the first time, using an RGB reference trajectory in the general setting where the robot can navigate from any view of the trajectory to any point on it.
-This means a single phone camera recording is enough for different robots to navigate to any point along it, in either direction, without needing to re-record or recalibrate for a new platform.
+This enables, for the first time, using an RGB reference trajectory in the general setting where the robot can navigate from anywhere in the vicinity (with visual overlap) to any point on the trajectory, both forward and backward.

 In summary, we decouple perception from action and provide a learned perception model that interfaces with classical planners, with the following contributions: \begin{enumerate} \item We propose an image-space representation, defined by 2D coordinates, visibility, and distance of each reference trajectory pose in the robot's current view, that easily pairs with local planners to guide diverse robots in image space.
-In real-world indoor and outdoor experiments, we show that this representation is suitable to guide both a quadrotor and a quadruped from a single phone-recorded trajectory. \item We introduce a cross-trajectory training strategy tailored for this representation, where reference and query images are sampled from different trajectories, exposing the model to camera mismatches and challenging viewpoints.
+In real-world experiments, we show that this representation is suitable to guide both a quadrotor and a quadruped from a single phone-recorded trajectory. \item We introduce a cross-trajectory training strategy tailored for this representation, where reference and query images are sampled from different trajectories, exposing the model to camera mismatches and challenging viewpoints.
 This enables robust backward traversal and consequently supports navigation to any point on the trajectory. \item We propose a model architecture that processes the full reference trajectory jointly rather than relying on single subgoal-selection, while enabling real-time deployment on embedded hardware.
 We show that for existing methods, reliance on a single subgoal-selection leads to decreased localization accuracy with distance from the trajectory, whereas our joint processing enables \methodname{} paired with a local planner to maintain robust success rates even when initialized far from the trajectory. \end{enumerate}